 If you are a loyalist of Marriott Bonvoy hotels – but can’t quite afford a $650 Annual Fee – the Marriott Bonvoy Boundless card is another great option.
 It comes with a generous introductory bonus and automatic Silver Elite status.
 Unfortunately, the card only awards elevated bonus points on Marriott stays, making it a bit more difficult to rack up points with this card than with the Brilliant.

-If you aren’t particular about staying at Marriott Bonvoy hotels, the Hilton hotel network also has great coverage around the world – with more than 5,100 properties.
+If you aren’t particular about staying at Marriott Bonvoy hotels, the Hilton hotel network also has great coverage around the world – with more than 7,000 properties.
 With the Hilton Honors American Express Surpass card, you’ll get a better rewards rate than the Marriott Brilliant – despite a much lower annual fee.
-Even though Hilton Honors points are worth less than Marriott points, the inflated rate on U.S. restaurant, supermarket and gas station purchases boost the Surpass’s earning potential.
+Even though Hilton Honors points are worth less than Marriott points, the increased rate on U.S. restaurant, U.S. supermarket and U.S. gas station purchases boost the Surpass’s earning potential.

 For travelers who prefer a bit more flexibility in their rewards, the Chase Sapphire Reserve is one of our most popular travel cards.
 It charges a hefty $550 annual fee, but it offers up to $300 per year in travel credits for any travel purchase (including ride-shares, parking garages and more) that offsets a big portion of it.

 Ultimate Rewards points are also incredibly flexible and can be applied toward purchases with any airline or hotel brand – giving you the potential to use your points toward any great deal.
 If you redeem those points for travel through the Ultimate Rewards portal, they have a high 1.5-cent-per-point value.

 Who should apply for the Marriott Bonvoy Brilliant card?

 - Marriott Bonvoy loyalists who enjoy luxury travel perks.